 For more information or to get started with your appraisal or consultation, call me at (816) 289-5400 (Kansas City area) or email me at firstname.lastname@example.org

-My window on the past has a significantly long and unique view.
+My window on the past has a long and unique view.
 After earning a degree in History from the University of Missouri at Kansas City in 1995, I began working with international literary societies, institutions and auction houses as an authenticator and appraiser of antiques, historical artifacts, books, fine art, and regular estates.

-My breadth of experience includes frequent consultation with museums and galleries, authors and media, as well as working over extended periods with three large regional auction houses with unique specialties – from historical militaria to general collectibles to fine art and high-end antiques.
-I also maintain a network of other consultants and appraisers with expertise outside my own and will refer to them to assure your appraisal or identification meets the highest standards.
+My breadth of experience includes frequent consultation with museums and galleries, authors, and media, as well as working over extended periods with three large regional auction houses with unique specialties – from historical militaria to general collectibles to fine art and high-end antiques.
+I also maintain a network of other appraisers and consultants with expertise outside my own areas and will refer to them to assure your appraisal or identification meets the highest standards.

-I have attended the Rare Book School at the University of Virginia, where I completed their intensive Principles of Descriptive Bibliography course for books printed between 1450 and 1800.
+I attended the Rare Book School at the University of Virginia, Charlottesville, where I completed the intensive Principles of Descriptive Bibliography course, specializing in books printed between 1450 and 1800.

-I have consulted with the Imperial War Museum, London, appeared as a guest lecturer at universities and local colleges, as well as assisted New York Times fact checkers for various articles and programs.
-I am a frequent speaker at the National World War I Museum at the Liberty Memorial in Kansas City – where for a time I also served on the Board of Trustees and Museum Accessions committee.
-I have also been heard on the BBC, and I still appear regularly on radio regarding fine art and collecting in the United States.
+I have consulted with the Imperial War Museum, London, appeared as a guest lecturer at universities and local colleges, as well as assisted New York Times fact-checkers for various articles and programs.
+I am a speaker at the National World War I Museum at the Liberty Memorial in Kansas City – where for a time I also served on the Board of Trustees and Museum Accessions committee.
+I have also been heard on the BBC, and still appear regularly on radio regarding fine art and collecting in the United States.

 I have also served on the Executive Committee of the H.G.
 Wells Society (UK) since 2000, and administer their website and social media presence.
 I have also had papers published in their peer-reviewed journal, The Wellsian.
 I founded an American chapter of the society which lasted from 2001 to 2006.
 Serving as director, I edited the chapter’s newsletter and assisted the editor of our peer-reviewed journal, The Undying Fire.